expo/expo/docs/pages/versions/unversioned/sdk/webbrowser.md

 _Android only_

-Returns list of applications package names supporting Custom Tabs, Custom Tabs service, user chosen and preffered one.
-This may not be fully reliable, because ot follows `PackageManager.getResolvingActivities` behavior with its flaws.
-For example, some browsers might not be visible on packages list after other browser is set to dafult.
+Returns a list of applications package names supporting Custom Tabs, Custom Tabs service, user chosen and prefered one.
+This may not be fully reliable, since it uses `PackageManager.getResolvingActivities` under the hood.
+(For example, some browsers might not be present in `browserPackages` list once another browser is set to defult.)

 #### Returns

-The promise resolves with `{ packages: string[], default: string, service: string[], preferred: string }`
+The promise resolves with `{ browserPackages: string[], defaultPackage: string, servicePackages: string[], preferredPackage: string }`

-- **packages (_string[]_)** : All packages recognized by PackageManager as capable of handling Custom Tabs.
+- **browserPackages (_string[]_)** : All packages recognized by PackageManager as capable of handling Custom Tabs.
 Empty array means there is no supporting browsers on device.
-- **default (_string_)** : Default package chosen by user.
+- **defaultPackage (_string_)** : Default package chosen by user.
 Null if there is no such packages.
 Null usually means, that user will be prompted to choose from available packages.
-- **services (_string[]_)** : All packages recognized by PackageManager as capable of handling Custom Tabs Service.
-This service is used by [warmUp](#webbrowserwarmuppackage), [mayInitWithUrl](#webbrowsermayinitwithurlurl-package) and [coolDown](#webbrowsercooldownpackage).
+- **servicePackages (_string[]_)** : All packages recognized by PackageManager as capable of handling Custom Tabs Service.
+This service is used by [`warmUpAsync`](#webbrowserwarmupasyncnbrowserpackage), [`mayInitWithUrlAsync`](#webbrowsermayinitwithurlasyncurl-package) and [coolDownAsync](#webbrowsercooldownasyncbrowserpackage).
-- **preferred (_string_)** : Package preferred by CustomTabsClient to be used to handle Custom Tabs.
+- **preferredPackage (_string_)** : Package preferred by CustomTabsClient to be used to handle Custom Tabs.

 #